S e e w a l d' s A r t G a l l e r y

 6. Small note pad and pen or pencil for making field notes.

+The UV is for protection mostly, so you don't scratch your expensive, multi-coated lens.
 Most of the 'low end' digital cameras will not have screw-on filter capability, but you can hold your polarized sunglasses over the lens for the same effect in many cases, or buy the filter and just hold it over it too, as the ear piece from sunglasses are hard to work around.

 Click photo to enlarge.

-Without and with the polarizer.
+Without and then with the polarizer.

-Without and with the polarizer.
+Without and then with the polarizer.

 Notice there is not only less reflections in the window, but the reds are more dramatic due to the reflection of the blue sky in the paint itself being eliminated!!!

-Without and with the polarizer.
+Without and then with the polarizer.

-Without and with the polarizer.
+Without and then with the polarizer.

 Notice how much more vivid the clouds look; hey, look how much you are learning from the class before it even starts!
 Michael should have a price increase already, don't you think?